 The evidence is still mostly anecdotal as people are reporting what they are paying which may vary from the facts.
 Plus, there may be other factors involved such as apartments that are falling apart, landlords who are simply greedy, and the supply of new apartments not being discovered.
 What is true however, is that there is a glut of new apartments, both old and new, in the NYC already with the building of new units only accelerating.

 This means that the main factor might be the building boom which ultimately may cause the NYC rentals in NYC to truly turn around and fall.

 For anyone struggling to live in New York City, the challenges of paying the rent can take a big bite out of your paycheck.
 It’s little wonder that many residents share apartment space, but that comes at the cost of privacy.
-One solution that is becoming more popular is the use of temporary walls NYC apartment building owners approve of using on their properties.
+One solution that is becoming more popular is the use of pressurized walls NYC apartment building owners approve of using on their properties.

 What are Temporary Walls?